mymggithub/Stock-Calendar-Bot/README.md

-I am not clamming that I know the formula used in Matt Choi program, nor is this meant to give finacial advice.
+#### Disclaimer: I am not clamming that I know the formula used in Matt Choi program, nor is this meant to give finacial advice.
 This is more an attempt of data manipulation only out of interest.